open/close all folders

 - In Hitman: Blood Money, a puddle of blood slowly forms under dead NPCs.
 However, there are also a few animals in the game you can kill, and these get exactly the same size blood puddle.
 Since these animals include a tiny dog and rats, these get a hilariously huge puddle of blood.

-- Video Game/Outlast has a lot of bloodshed throughout the game.
+- Outlast has a lot of bloodshed throughout the game.
 There was scene that was filled with blood.

-- The God of War games have the typical "enemies bleed a set amount from weak attacks, and you can often hit them over and over without killing them" variety.
+- The God of War Series has the typical "enemies bleed a set amount from weak attacks, and you can often hit them over and over without killing them" variety.
 This can get a bit absurd when you're making rotting zombies bleed twice their weight from Cherry Tapping.

 - Though quite gleeful in its use of Bloody Hilarious Ludicrous Gibs, Fallout is usually pretty good about the volume of blood in a human being or random wasteland critter; occasional glitches in the game show that even a completely gibbed individual still has roughly the same volume of component parts flying everywhere, with one odd exception: the ravens of Fallout: New Vegas.
 They are completely ordinary birds and die in one hit from anything.
 When they die, however, the resultant death animation has them disintegrating into several bloody chunks that go flying while a five-second-long blood-spraying animation plays, continuing long after the raven has ceased to exist.
 There is no way that a two-pound bird can contain that much blood.

 - The support character from No Time to Explain spends a lot of time in the gullet of some monster or other, constantly spraying blood in all directions.
 One of his randomized lines when a new screen starts is "WHY DO I HAVE SO MUCH BLOOD?!"

 - This Omake Theater comic, combined with a nosebleed.